 Unlike your fingerprints, which are unique to you and cannot be given to someone else, your personal data (Social Security number, bank account, credit card number, and other valuable identifying data) can be used maliciously for profit at your expense if it falls into the wrong hands.

 The result for identity theft victims is often out-of-pocket financial losses and the financial costs of restoring the victim's identity.

 - Never write your PIN (Personal Identification Number) on any of your ATM cards.

-- Take only the ATM and credit cards you need for personal or business purchases when you leave your home.
+- Only take ATM and credit cards you need for personal or business purchases when you leave your home.

 - Carefully review the specific transactions charged to your account before paying the bill.

-- Shred monthly bank statements, credit-card bills, or other documents with personal financial information on them before putting them in the trash.
+- Shred monthly bank statements, credit-card bills, or other documents with personal financial information on them before throwing them in the trash.

 - Tear up or shred pre-approved credit card solicitations when you don't want to accept or activate that card.

 - Request a copy of your credit report at least once a year--you can get one free credit report from each of the credit bureaus (Equifax, Experian, and Trans Union) every year.

 - If the volume of the mail you get at home has dropped off substantially, check with the local post office to see if anyone has improperly filed a change-of-address card in your name.